Learning to Detect Open Carry and Concealed Object with 77GHz Radar: System Design

 \subsection{Preprocessing}

-\textbf{Target detection}: The CFAR-based target detection and localization algorithm operates on the raw radar I-Q samples, as shown in Fig.~\ref{fig:prepro}(a).
+\textbf{Target detection}: The target detection and localization are achieved by processing FMCW radar I-Q samples and applying constant false alarm rate (\textbf{CFAR}) detection algorithm, as shown in Fig.~\ref{fig:prepro}(a).
 First, the Range and Velocity FFTs are performed on I-Q data in a frame to obtain the range-velocity (\textbf{RV}) map for initial target detection.
 The RV maps from all receivers are integrated non-coherently (i.e., sum the magnitude RV maps) to increase the signal-to-noise ratio of the resulting RV map.
 Post summing, the 1D cell-averaging CFAR \cite{piofmd} algorithm is applied along the Doppler dimension and range dimension separately to detect targets or peaks and obtain their 2D localization (range, velocity).
 During the CFAR detection process, each cell or bin is evaluated for the presence or absence of a target using a threshold that adapts itself according to the noise power estimated within a sliding window.

 Thereafter, peak grouping for all CFAR detections is done by checking if each detection has a greater amplitude than its neighbored detections.
 For example, there is detection \#2 that lies within the $3\times3$ range-velocity kernel centered at detection \#1, then detection \#2 will be discarded if it has a smaller amplitude \cite{gao2021mimosar}.
 Peak grouping is intended to simply cluster the very close peaks or detections.
-After peak grouping, we estimate azimuth angles for the remaining detections and obtain their final localization in range, velocity, and azimuth angle.
-This is done by calculating the Angle FFT for each detected target across the RV maps of all receivers (i.e., the virtual array formed by TDM-MIMO).
-Note that before Angle FFT, we need to compensate the motion-induced phase error for TDM-MIMO using the estimated Doppler velocity.
+Subsequently, we estimate azimuth angles for the remaining detections and obtain their final localization in range, velocity, and azimuth angle.
+This is done by calculating the Angle FFT for each detected target across the RV maps of all receivers (i.e., complete virtual array in TDM-MIMO case).
+Following \cite{gao2021mimosar, 8052088}, we compensate the motion-induced phase error for TDM-MIMO using the estimated Doppler velocity before Angle FFT.